tmachin-afit/Lab4-template/lab4.md

 ## Step 4 Determine an Evaluation Method
 There is already a train/test split for this data.
 We will use this test split as the test data, but you will need to make your own validation data from the training data.
+Use the standard 'train_test_split' or in the model.fit() function with the validation_split parameter.

 ## Step 5 Develop a model
 Develop a model that compiles given our input, output, and loss functions.
 Remember you will want to increase the number of filters (channels) as you get deeper in the network which should be reducing the image sizes (using some technique like valid padding CNN layers or max pooling layers).
-We also probably want to use a Global Average Pooling layer as our final or just before final layer.
+We also probably want to use a Global Average Pooling layer before any Dense or classification layers.

 ## Step 6 Overfit Model
-After you get the model to compile we need to overfit to the training data.
-For this we should make a couple of layers of CNNs stacked on top of each other.
+After you get the model to compile, we need to overfit to the training data.
+For this, we should make a couple of layers of CNNs stacked on top of each other.
 Remember it is a good idea to increase the number of channels while reducing the output image size.
-It may take a long time to train especially if you are using CPUs so do not stress if you cannot achieve a very high accuracy.
+It may take a long time to train, so do not stress if you cannot achieve a very high accuracy.
 However, you should be better than our baseline on the training set which would be over 50% accuracy.

 ## Step 7 Regularize Model
-Now that our model can do well on the training data we want to make sure we have generalized.
+Now that our model can do well on the training data we want to make sure we have generalized for future images.
 If we have not generalized well to our validation set, add some regularization to increase your validation performance.
-For example, you could add dropout, or L1 or L2 kernel regularizers or data augmentation.
+For example, you could add dropout, L1 or L2 kernel regularizers or data augmentation.

 ## After the 7-Step Process
 ### Visualization